Vortex-Corp/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A simple C++ 2 player Tic Tac Toe game made using the graphic utility OpenGL programming, by @vatsa287 and @yallappa-s.
+A simple C++ 2 player Tic Tac Toe game made using the graphic utility OpenGL programming, by @vatsa287 and @yellappa-s.
 Any queries please mail to i.mnshreevatsa@gmail.com or yallappakumar4@gmail.com

 # Instructions to install and play Tic-Tac-Toe